AlvyneZ/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Create a symbolic link to /bin/ls named __ls__
 - Copies some HTML files
 - Move all files beginning with an uppercase letter to the directory /tmp/u
+- Deletes all files in the current working directory that end with the character ~
+- Creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory